 - 1869 wall fountain between the Albertina and State Opera House

 - Honours the association between Vienna, the Danube and various of the latter’s tributaries

 - Original was slightly wider, with two extra allegorical river figures

 - See other famous fountains:

-When the state decided to take down the Vienna fortifications in the 19th century and open up the area to development, the plan was to sell off some of the land for private construction projects and use the money for public ones.
+When the state decided to take down the Vienna fortifications in the 19th century and open up the area to development, they sold off some of the land for private construction projects and used the money for public ones.

 One of the projects so financed was a decorative Renaissance-style wall fountain and monument at the base of one of the few parts of the city walls that remained largely intact (presumably since a rather splendid palais – now the Albertina art museum – stood more or less on top of it).